Dominika Karaś, Jan Cieciuch Polish adaptation of social well-being scale (SWB)

 Table 4.
 Correlations between dimensions of social well-being

 The factor loadings of the items, calculated using the Mplus program, are presented in Table 5.
-The loadings of only two items are below .4 (item 23 – You do not think that social institutions such as the law or the government make your life better – the scale of social actualization and item 33 – You think it is difficult to predict what will happen soon in society – social coherence scale).
+The loadings of only two items are below .4 (item 23 – You don't think social institiutions like law and goverment make your life better – the scale of social actualization and item 33 – You think it is hard to predict what will happen next in society – social coherence scale).

 Table 5.
 Factor loadings of test items of the Social Well-Being Questionnaire